The best single malt whisky has deep roots. Ours could only come from

 Here are but a few of the things we love Kinglake for.

 Summer in Kinglake is hot and tinder-dry.
 Winter is cold and damp and impenetrable mists often shroud the mountain.
-These conditions have a profound effect on the aging of our whisky.
+These conditions have a profound effect on the ageing of our whisky.

 Summer mornings are spicy with the sweet perfume of gumtrees breathing.
 By afternoon the air is hazy with fine drops of volatile oil.
 Kinglake whisky ferments are left open to capture the local airborne pollens.